lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 ```

 In other words, `concept_cast` is a cast which statically checks for concept candidacy and asserts this of
 the result.
-It is not used to lie about something being a model of a concept, unlike other casts like
+It is not used to lie about something being a model of a concept, unlike other casts such as
 `reinterpret_cast`.

 Now with this primitive, we can start to explore some potential solutions to some of the problems we have,